 Ontario Drug Benefit (ODB) is a program that covers a good proportion of the cost of approved drug prescriptions for individuals aged 65 years or above.
 It is one of Ontario’s best senior health benefits for older adults.

-Although the ODB is primarily available to Ontario residents above 65 years, it is also open to younger people living in homes or communities for special care services.
+Although the ODB is primarily available to Ontario residents over 65, it is also open to younger people living in homes or communities who need special care services.

-For your older ones to have their drug costs covered, their prescription must be filled by a pharmacy in Ontario.
-Fortunately, the Ontario Drug Benefit scheme covers most of the cost of about 5,0000 prescription medications.
+For your older adults to have their drug costs covered, their prescriptions must be filled by a pharmacy in Ontario.
+Fortunately, the Ontario Drug Benefit plan covers most of the cost of about 5,0000 prescription medications.
 These drugs include allergy shots, anti-diabetic products, nutrition products, and over-the-counter medications.

-The Ontario Seniors Dental Care Program is another government-funded scheme that provides health coverage for seniors in Ontario.
+The Ontario Seniors Dental Care Program is another government-funded plan that provides health coverage for seniors in Ontario.
 It offers free routine dental services to low-income older adults at least 65 years old.

-The Ontario Seniors Dental Care Program covers several dental services, including dental examinations, X-rays, fixing of broken teeth and cavities, plaque removal, and polishing.
+The Ontario Seniors Dental Care Program covers several dental services, including examinations, X-rays, fixing broken teeth and cavities, plaque removal, and polishing.

-After enrollment, the program can continue to run for up to a year, ending on July 31st, regardless of the time one registers.
+After enrollment, the program can continue to run for up to a year, ending on July 31st, regardless of when one registers.

 The following are requirements that your loved one must meet to qualify for this program.

-After confirming their eligibility, your older one can apply for the Ontario Seniors Dental Care Program online or via mail.
+After confirming their eligibility, older adults can apply for the Ontario Seniors Dental Care Program online or by mail.

 Other medical benefits for seniors in Ontario include: